Power Shift: Training for Change 2018

 This year, we'll be setting up at the fabulous Giant's Seat Scout and Community Campsite, Off Ringley Road West, Radcliffe, Manchester, M26 1DY.
 If you are driving please contact us to book parking and you can't drive on to site.

-- From there you'll need to take a the tram to Radcliffe (line C to Bury),
+From there you'll need to take a the tram to Radcliffe (line 4 to Bury),

-- Followed by a bus from Radcliffe Tram Station stop D to Wood St. on Ringley Road West.
+Followed by a bus (no. 512 direction Royal Bolton Hospital) from Radcliffe Tram Station stop D to Outwood, opposite Wood St. on Ringley Road West.
 If the bus driver has not heard of Wood St (this happened to me!) tell them it's near the Ringley Car Sales garage on Ringley Road West.

-- From the Wood St. stop follow cardboard signs, it's just a short 10 min walk through the woods to the Giant Seat's Campsite.
+From the Wood St. stop follow white Power Shift signs, it's just a short 10 min walk through the woods to the Giant Seat's Campsite.

 There is no bus service after 6.45pm from Radcliffe to the site.
 Please make sure you plan your travel to arrive before this time, or be prepared to walk to the site!